AlexandrGraschenkov/TelegramChart/README.md

 There you can find implementation of hight performance chart, with correct display chart zoom at any time(e.g. in animation).
 How it works?
 - use `Metal` in core for draw charts
-- do not use manual draw text, it's costly operation. `UILabel` have desired cache implementation
 - for animation uses `CADisplayLink`
 - reuse `UILabel`s
 - the hardest part combine it together